Azure/aaz/Commands/apic/api/definition/_create.md

 # [Command] _apic api definition create_

-Create a new API definition.
+Create a new API definition or update an existing API definition.

 ## Versions